yktoo/yktoo.com/content/blog/posts/0244/index.en.md

 Not that it's a lot, but nowadays HDMI is most common, and there are four of them here.

 If you happen to have four hundred euros you don't need, you can spend it on the above-mentioned **One Connect Box**.
-In this case all the devices can be connected via the box, which in turn connected to the TV with a single cable (more on this in the next part, {{< a "0245" "Accesories" >}}).
+In this case all the devices can be connected via the box, which in turn connected to the TV with a single cable (more on this in the next part, [Accesories](0245)).

 Of all these AV inputs I only used HDMI.
 This device doesn't support the new *HDMI with Ethernet* standard, so you'll have to hook it up to Ethernet (100 Mbps) with a separate cable.
 On the good side, it does have support for *Anynet+* (also known as {{< wiki "HDMI" "en" "HDMI-CEC" >}}), which is a protocol allowing controlling other devices via HDMI.